JayThibs/map-floodwater-satellite-imagery/capstone_report.md

 - _Has some result or value been provided that acts as a benchmark for measuring performance?_
 - _Is it clear how this result or value was obtained (whether by data or by hypothesis)?_

+For the benchmark, we will be using the benchmark from the benchmark blog post of the competition: https://www.drivendata.co/blog/detect-floodwater-benchmark/

+The benchmark model is a U-Net model with a ResNet34 as the backbone of the model.
+This model performs well in most cases when it comes to semantic segmentation tasks.
+The model starts out as a typical vision model as the backbone (in this case ResNet34), and then that serves as input to the remaining layers which are in a U-Net architecture.
+A U-Net architecture is divided into two parts: the contracting part which follows the typical CNN architecture which downsamples for classification, followed by an expansive part that upsamples the feature map to an output segmentation map.
+The second part is crucial for segmentation because in image segmentation we not only need to convert the feature map into a vector but also reconstruct the image from this vector so that we can segment the image.

 ## III.
 Methodology
 _(approx. 3-5 pages)_